chfvoigt/jekyll-linkposts/README.md

 ## Introduction

-The code in this repository enables you to make *linked list*-style posts with Jekyll.
-This type of post uses its headline as a link to the external source you comment on.
-In most cases these linked headlines are marked by a symbol, e.g. an arrow, to distinguish them from regular headlines which lead to the post page instead (cf. example files).
-One well known example of a linked list is [daring fireball](http://daringfireball.net).
+The code in this repository enables you to create *linked-list* style posts with Jekyll.
+This type of post uses its headline as a link an external source.
+In many cases these headlines are marked by a symbol, e.g. an arrow, to distinguish them from regular headlines go to the post's permalink (cf. example files).
+One well known example of a linked list is [Daring Fireball](http://daringfireball.net).

-Although link posts are a clean and reader-friendly format for short comments on external resources, there's a downside: if the headline of the article leads to an external URL, you can only reach the actual article page on your blog through your archive (if you have one).
-To provide your reader with a link to the post page, you can add its permalink to the post's metadata.
-Both example files contain a line that generates a permalink in the post's meta data.
+Although link posts are clean and reader-friendly for short comments on external resources, there's a downside: if the headline of the article leads to an external URL, you can only reach the actual article page on your blog through your archive (if you have one).
+To provide your reader with a link to the post page, you can add its permalink to the post's meta data.
+Both example files contain a line that generates a permalink in the post's meta data line.

-## How to use it
+## Getting started

-To create link posts, you need to add a variable called `link` followed by the external URL to your post's front matter.
+To create a link post, you need to add a variable called `link` followed by the external URL to its front matter.
 You also need to replace the liquid code generating post headlines in both `/index.html` and `/_layouts/post.html`.
 The new liquid code will check if a link is defined.
-If yes, it will insert an external link and the symbol.
-If no, it will insert the permalink to the post page.
+If it is, it will insert the external url in the link and a right arrow at the end of the headline.
+If no link is defined, it will behave as in a standard installation.

-The same needs to be done for any other layout file in which you want to use external links for the headlines.
-For example, if you want to use them with pages, you also have to add it to `/layouts/page.html`.
+The same change needs to be applied in any other layout file in which external links should be used for the headlines.
+If for example you want to use them with pages, you also have to modify `/layouts/page.html`.

 ### YAML frontmatter

-This is simple.
-Your YAML frontmatter should look like this for Youtube videos:
+Your YAML front matter of a link post should contain the ´link´ variable:

     ---
     title: Congratulations, Pinboard - The User-Friendly Bookmarking Site Turns Five